nfasano/nfasano/README.md

 ____________________________________________________________________________________________

 ### About me
 I am an applied scientist at Princeton University looking for data science opportunities at mission-driven companies.
-I have six years of experience leading data-driven research projects and presenting the key findings of this research at technical conferences and through published articles.
-Beyond my own research, I have collaborated on several interdisciplinary projects with responsibilities including high-level project planning, data collection, analysis, and mentoring of undergraduate and graduate student researchers.
+I have six years of experience leading data-driven research projects aimed at developing advanced ultraviolet and X-ray light sources with potential applications in biology, medicine, material science, and fundamental physics.
+I have presented the key findings of my research at leading technical conferences and through published articles.
+Beyond my own research work, I have collaborated on several interdisciplinary projects with responsibilities including project planning, data collection, data analysis, and mentoring of undergraduate and graduate student researchers.

-With an innate curiosity and passion for learning, I am committed to staying at the forefront of data science and technology trends so that I can solve challenging problems and drive meaningful change.
+With an ongoing passion for learning, I am committed to staying at the forefront of data science and technology trends so that I can solve challenging problems and drive meaningful change.

 ____________________________________________________________________________________________